CONFIDENCE - WEIGHT LOSS - SMOKING

 Panic attacks, fears, phobias and anxiety all respond very well to hypnotherapy

 Perfectionism - What a millstone round your neck!
 For some truly first class treatment pick up the phone and make it happen!

-Post traumatic stress disorder - Patients have been thrilled to be free from the flashbacks and emotional upheaval that comes from traumatic experiences.
+Post traumatic stress disorder - Hypnotherapy patients in Kent have been thrilled to be free from the flashbacks and emotional upheaval that comes from traumatic experiences.

 Public speaking – whether you have to be give a best man speech, do a presentation at a meeting, pitch a product to buyers, or give an after dinner speech, or you have been roped into amateur dramatics, hypnotherapy is brilliant for dealing with overwhelming nerves, shaking, dry mouth, stuttering and getting lost